kittynXR/mewbot/README.md

 (it currently does a check, but will remove the check in a future update)

-It does not continue with the sign-in process unless you have 2FA active on your account.
+It will not continue with the sign-in process unless you have 2FA active on your account.

 It's 2024, turn it on.
 I'm not enabling bad hygeine.